VhiktorBrown/VhiktorBrown/README.md

 - 🌱 I recently started learning how to build API's with Node js.
 I am also well versed with working with Firebase.
 - 👯 I’m looking to collaborate on a project that would introduce me to something new.
 I love to learn on the go.
 - 👽 I’m looking for help with learning the ins and outs of Ethical hacking, something like a mentor?.
-- 💬 Ask me about anything.
 - 📫 Reach me through my Gmail on my profile.
-- ⚡ Fun fact: ...
+- ⚡ Quote: ...
 If you find purpose in what you do, you would lose yourself in it..